malrase/fitterhappier/README.md

 fitterhappier
 =============

-Drag the file into your user bin env.
+Copy the file into your */usr/bin/*.

-Run fitterhappier in the command line.
+Run `fitterhappier` in the command line.

 Get life advice.